-2.5 Summary
+2.6 Summary

 The brain contains the cerebrum, cerebellum, and brainstem, and it encases the ventricular system.
-The cerebrum comprises the paired cerebral hemispheres and deep gray matter nuclei including the caudate nucleus, putamen, lateral and medial globus pallidus, thalamus, hypothalamus, hippocampus, and amygdala.
-The hemispheres are parcellated into frontal, temporal, parietal, occipital, and limbic lobes.
+The cerebrum comprises the paired cerebral hemispheres, diencephalon (with thalamus and hypothalamus), and deep grey matter nuclei, the main of them including the caudate nucleus, putamen, lateral and medial globus pallidus, hippocampus, and amygdala.
+The cerebral hemispheres are parcellated into the frontal, temporal, parietal, occipital, and limbic lobes.
 The cerebellum contains the paired cerebellar hemispheres united by the midline vermis.
-The brainstem is subdivided into midbrain, pons, and medulla.
+The brainstem is subdivided into the midbrain, pons, and medulla.
 The ventricular system contains the paired lateral and midline third and fourth ventricles.